-Why are we so obsessed with numbers?
+Why are so many bloggers obsessed with blog stats and numbers?

 Enjoy the video.
 It’s a classic hit from the 1980s.